OleHolmNielsen/ITwiki/ZFS_filesystems.rst

 Unfortunately, the OpenZFS_ has no **default user quota** option.
-This is only available in the Oracle_Solaris_ZFS_ implementation, so you must set disk quotas individually for all users.
+This is only available in the Oracle_Solaris_ZFS_ implementation, so with Linux OpenZFS_ you must set disk quotas individually for each user.

 View the user disk usage and quotas::